pepkit/pepspec/docs/geofetch/code/python-usage.md

 We got 40 samples from GSE95654 project.
 If you want to check if it's correct information go into: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE95654

-Now let's see actual data. first 15 project and 5 clolumns:
+Now let's see actuall data. first 15 project and 5 clolumns:

 ```python